 Going on a safari is tremendously expensive.
-The bare minimum is $400 for a very basic one.
-In this step by step guide, I am going to show you how to do a safari in Kenya on a budget, for a maximum of 240USD.
+The bare minimum is 400USD for the most basic one.
+In this step-by-step guide, I am going to show you how to do a safari in Kenya on a budget, for a maximum of 240USD.
 If you have any further information, kindly, let me know and I will update it accordingly

 - Transportation (from and to Nairobi)